 Deep whitening combines both methods allowing for the best possible result.
 We use a one hour visit of in-office whitening followed by two weeks of home whitening for the best possible result.

-If you are interested in teeth whitening and would like to see if you are a good candidate, call (505) 881-1159 to schedule a consultation at our office in Albuquerque, NM.
+If you are interested in teeth whitening and would like to see if you are a good candidate, call our office at 505-881-1159 to schedule a consultation at our office in Albuquerque, NM.
+Dr. Holbrook and our talented team look forward to serving you!